poldracklab/lonestar5_launch/README.md

 # lonestar5_launch
-udpates to parametric launcher on TACC/lonestar5
+updates to parametric launcher on TACC/lonestar5

 # behavior
 ```